Content delivery networks typically cache your website files at their Points of Presence, enabling users to access them more quickly.

 In a nutshell,

 Although Cloudflare isn’t the fastest CDN, you can get more out of it with other Cloudflare features.
 Particularly if you’re using Cloudflare’s paid services.
+Even with the free, Cloudflare’s WordPress CDN routes traffic to more than 250 data centers.

 3. BunnyCDN

-In addition to ranking highly on CDNPERF – BunnyCDN offers large edge networks, various configurations, and a simple setup process.
+In addition to ranking highly on CDNPERF, BunnyCDN offers large edge networks, various configurations, and a simple setup process.

-Prices are based on regions – If you don’t get traffic from certain places, like South America, Oceania, etc., you can restrict.
+There are more than 120 BUNNY Global POPs, with over 30 in Europe and 38 in North and South America.
+It is very cost-effective, with pricing lower than that of other content delivery networks.
+Prices are based on regions.
+If you don’t receive traffic from certain areas, such as South America or Oceania, you can restrict them.
 Using Bunny’s traffic manager, you can select, reroute, or exclude specific countries.

 If not, you can add the pull zone name with another CDN or cache plugin.

-When this setting is enabled, Bunny will routinely copy your web files to the designated storage locations.
 You will need to select the areas where you would like your files duplicated – pick locations that get a lot of traffic.
+Most requests will not be sent to the origin server; the nearest zone will pull assets, increasing cache hit ratios and reducing latency.

-Bunny CDN WordPress incurs an additional cost, and I prefer the full-page cache rather than the perma-cache.
-You can also use full-page caching with cloud hosting control panels.
+BunnyCDN incurs an additional cost, and I prefer the full-page cache over perma-cache.
+You can use full-page caching with cloud hosting control panels.

 Bunny Optimizer: